 Equally rich is the site's archive—over 100 shelf-feet of records, ledgers, letters and receipts.
 Altogether this constitutes the provenience, or origin, of the ranch's purchase and operation by Conrad Kohrs in 1866 through his grandson's ownership to 1972.

 We have the original deed from John Grant to Kohrs; tintypes and photographs; furniture and livestock receipts; oral histories and home movies.
 Congress recognized this extraordinary museum and archival collection when Grant-Kohrs Ranch National Historic Site was authorized in 1972.

 As the only cultural resource of its kind in the 401-unit National Park System, Grant-Kohrs Ranch collections are accessible by appointment for onsite research.
 Arrangements can be made by calling the site curator at 406-846-2070 ext.
-242 Monday-Friday during business hours or you can e-mail the curator.
+243 Monday-Thursday during business hours or you can e-mail the curator.